-Section 26 - Introduction of the levy and changes to or abolition of the levy
+Section 46 - Introduction of the levy and changes to or abolition of the levy

-- 61. The section outlines the process for introducing, changing, or abolishing the visitor levy by a principal council. - 62.
-The council must publish a notice detailing: which of the steps is to be taken; the levy rates unless the levy is to be abolished; the effective date when a levy will either come into force, cease to have effect or change in the area; and any other relevant information. - 63.
-The effective date for the levy must be at least 12 months after the notice is published, or a shorter period if agreed upon by the council and WRA, and must be either 1 April or 1 October. - 64.
-Changes to the levy must be published at least 6 months in advance and must take effect on either the 1 April or 1 October. - 65.
-The introduction, abolition, or change to the levy takes effect on the date specified in the notice and the notice must be published on the council's website and in any other manner deemed appropriate by the council.
+- 125. The section outlines the process for introducing, changing, or abolishing the visitor levy by a principal council where a council has complied with section 45. - 126.
+The council must publish a notice detailing:- whether it is introducing, changing or abolishing the levy; the levy rates, unless the levy is to be abolished; the date when the levy will either come into effect, cease to have effect or change; and any other appropriate information.
+The notice must be published on the council's website and in any other manner considered appropriate by the council. - 127.
+The effective date for the introduction or abolition of the levy must be at least 12 months after the notice is published, or a shorter period if agreed upon by the council and WRA, and must be either 1 April or 1 October. - 128.
+The effective date for a change to the levy must be at least 6 months after the notice is published, and must be either 1 April or 1 October. - 129.
+The introduction, abolition, or change to the levy takes effect on the date specified in the notice.

-Section 27 - Overnight stays that are unaffected by the introduction of, or changes to, the levy
+Section 47 - Overnight stays that are unaffected by the introduction of, or changes to, the levy